Kenny King (running back): College career

 After a stellar high school career, Kenny King played tailback and fullback at University of Oklahoma in the famed wishbone offense under Barry Switzer.
 King led the team in Rushing in 1976 with 791 yards on 141 carries for a 5.6 average; he also had 4 touchdowns.
 He shared the backfield with Heisman Trophy winner Billy Sims.

 Professional career

-After attending Oklahoma, King was drafted in the third round (72nd overall) of the 1979 amateur draft by the Houston Oilers.
+After attending Oklahoma, King was drafted in the third round (72nd overall) of the 1979 NFL draft by the Houston Oilers.
 After his first season in Houston, the Oilers traded King to the Oakland Raiders where he spent the rest of his career, and followed them to Los Angeles upon the team's move there in 1982.
 King set a Super Bowl record for the longest touchdown reception with an 80-yarder in the Raiders 27-10 Super Bowl XV victory over the Philadelphia Eagles.
 That record stood until it was surpassed by Green Bay Packer Antonio Freeman's 81-yard touchdown pass from Brett Favre in Super Bowl XXXI.
 He played one season for the CFL's Hamilton Tiger-Cats in 1987, playing in 2 games for them that season before retiring.